My facial redness doesn't seem to improve with rosacea medications. Is light therapy a better rosacea treatment?

 Answer From Lawrence E. Gibson, M.D.

 Light therapy may be a better choice if you have tiny visible blood vessels (telangiectasia) on your face.
-Two options are pulsed dye laser and intense pulsed light therapy.
+Two options are laser therapy and intense pulsed light therapy.
 Studies show that light therapy may reduce the appearance of facial redness, flushing and telangiectasia.

 See more Expert Answers